MattEqualsCoder/SnesConnectorLibrary/README.md

 As of this moment, there are a few known limitations for some connectors due to downstream services.

 - SNI and RetroArch on Linux have issues when SNI loses a connection to RetroArch either from restarting the application or when RetroArch creates a new process after selecting a rom.
+- SNI can't properly determine and return the Console ROM functionality, so that functionality is turned off with the SNI connector.
-- QUSB2SNES is unable to write to the Console RAM / WRAM.
+- Snes9x is unable to write to the Console ROM.

 ## Credits